aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivotfield/_index.md

 ```

-indicates whether the field can insert page breaks between items insert page break after each item The default value is false.
+Indicates whether inserting page breaks after each item.
+The default value is false.

 **Returns:**
 boolean